PAGEANT - "Education is the future"

 (Mr Gitteh doing the introductions)

-The opening of the Home Science Lab, a project carried out in memory of one of our earliest members, Joan Saward.
+The Home Science Lab opened in 2005.
+This was a project carried out in memory of one of our earliest members, Joan Saward.
 Joan loved the Gambian people, particularly the children, and was a keen seamstress herself.
-It seemed appropriate to use the money sent to us by her family to provide a dedicated room at Bakalarr where those children opting for Home Science could work undisturbed by other, less interested pupils.
+Her family asked for donations to be made to Pageant, and it seemed appropriate to use the money sent to provide a dedicated room at Bakalarr where those children opting for Home Science, so that they could work undisturbed by other, less interested pupils.
 The chosen room has new louvered windows that can be closed to keep out the dust, a lined ceiling, curtains at the windows, a smooth concrete floor that is to be painted to seal it and freshly painted walls.

 Pippa Howard cuts the ribbon to open the Joan Saward Home Science Lab